Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 ## Building jars

 You can now write additional namespaces, add dependencies, run your code and test things.
-You've actually got a lot of what you need already and with very little tooling or configuration!
+You've actually got a lot of what you need already and with very little tooling or configuration.
 Eventually you're going to want to build a jar to either publish for others to use (in the case of a library) or run on a server (in the case of an application).

-Compiling your project into a jar will involve similar steps to getting your tests running, we're going to add another alias with another dependency which is does the job for us.
+Compiling your project into a jar will involve similar steps to getting your tests running, we're going to add another alias with another dependency which does the job for us.

 Go ahead and add this new alias to the `:aliases` section of your `deps.edn` file, next to the `:test` alias: